 Visiting Rome for 4 days and wondering what to see and how to best plan your time?
-In this article, we share a perfect itinerary for 4 days in Rome, with maps, essential info, and tips to make the most of your stay in the Eternal City.
-Find out!
+In this article, we share a perfect itinerary for 4 days in Rome, with maps, essential info, and tips to make the most of your first visit to the Eternal City.

 Rome is one of the most beautiful places to visit in Italy and an absolute must-see!
 Whether you are planning a city break in Rome or it’s part of a longer trip through Italy, it’s well worth taking a bit more time to explore this beautiful city and not just rush through the main attractions.

-This Rome 4 days itinerary brings you to ALL the must-see places in the city.
-In addition, it also includes quite a few of Rome’s hidden gems, some of the best views in the city, and some amazing underground sites that will make your visit so much more memorable.
+This Rome 4 days itinerary brings you to ALL the top places in the city.
+In addition, it also includes quite a few of Rome’s hidden gems, some of the best views, and some amazing underground sites that will make your visit so much more memorable.

 We also share hotel and restaurant recommendations and other useful tips that will help you plan a perfect trip and explore the city just a bit deeper than most standard itineraries.

-Good to know: We recently spent 4 days in Rome and this itinerary is based on the trip that we did and is very detailed (including suggestions on where to eat or where to find the best gelato, etc.).
-In this guide, we share our experience-based tips and advice, the tickets we booked and tours we did, what we’d do differently, and why.
+Good to know: We recently spent 4 days in Rome and this itinerary is based exactly on the trip we did (even including suggestions on where to eat or where to find the best gelato, etc.).
+We share our experience-based tips and personal advice, tickets we booked, tours we chose, what we’d do differently, and why.

 It should save you hours and hours of research and help you plan an amazing visit and make the absolute most of your four days in Rome.
 None of the activities, restaurants, or accommodations are sponsored, so if we recommend something it’s only because we actually liked it.

-For example, we had to adapt our 4-day Rome sightseeing plan because the Vatican Museums weren’t open on the day we wanted to visit.
+For example, we had to adapt our 4-day Rome sightseeing plan because the Vatican Museums were closed on the day we wanted to visit.

-Below, you will find more information about tickets and tours for these and other sights in Rome.
+Below, you will find more information about tickets and our recommended tours for these and other top sights in Rome.

 READ ALSO: Tips for Visiting Rome